Tag: Leadership Lessons

 What My 3-Year-Old Taught Me About Leadership Shadows (and Cake)

 Last week, my daughter Lily brought home a Mother’s Day worksheet from daycare—the kind where kids answer questions about their parents in their own adorably unfiltered way.
+This made me reflect on the concept of leadership shadows and how our actions as parents can influence our children.
 According to Lily, I am made of cake.
-My favorite food?
-Cake.
-The best thing I cook?
-Cake.
-My hobbies?
-Flowers and—you guessed it—cake.
-For the record, I… Read more
+Read more